Fotia13/KH1PC-French-Voices/README.md

  - Every files keep the same quality as back then without any clipping.
  - The voice lines of the two cutscene with the Unknown are remade with a better quality and the voices lines fit more in the scene also the subtitles are changed.
  - The missing voice lines of Oogie Boogie and Genie are picked up from Kingdom Hearts 2. (this problem already existed on the ps2 version)
- - 6 voices lines of Peter Pan, 1 of Leon and 2 of Mushu are picked up from Kingdom Hearts 2 for a better quality and a voice continuity.
+ - 6 voices lines of Peter Pan and 1 of Leon are picked up from Kingdom Hearts 2 for a better quality and a voice continuity.
 (If you the original voices lines please add the mod "**Fotia13/KH1PC-Option-Original-PS2-French-Voices**" and make sure to put it above the main patch)
  - The texture "MAGIE" in the command menu is fixed in french.
 (If you use a [HD patch](https://www.nexusmods.com/kingdomheartsfinalmix/mods/4) it need to be above the Fotia13/KH1PC-French-Voices in the priority list)
  - The video are upscaled and the music are in quality 320kbps.
 (FLAC but limited)
  - This patch include an optimisation of the voices files. (the unused files let by Square Enix are deleted)